 - Two per year (one for a male student and one for a female student)

 - This scholarship is awarded to the top male and female applicants based on academic achievement, personal circumstances, social or low income and leadership potential.

 - You will be interviewed to assess your commitment to making a difference through leadership and community programs.

 - Consideration will be given to students who are experiencing social disadvantage such as those who are from communities under-represented in higher education including those, but not limited to recent refugee arrivals in Australia, Indigenous Australian or those who find themselves in difficult circumstances.

 To retain this scholarship:

-- You must maintain full-time enrolment and participate as an Access Monash Mentor
+- Your participation as an Access Monash Mentor